 Within the Weighted Average Achievement and Core Subject Performance Indices for the elementary/middle level, which will replace the Composite Performance Index, academic achievement in language arts and math will be weighted equally.
-At the high school level, ELA and math will be weighted lower.
+At the high school level, ELA and math will be weighted equally and science will be weighted lower.
 For example, at the secondary level, ELA and math combined will be given two three times the weight of science.